-In 2011/12 the Council incurred expenditure of £6.2 million on its dwelling stock which related to the replacement of existing components of buildings in order to maintain the stock at the decent home standard prescribed by the Government.
-Under the IFRS Code of Practice the original cost of the components at £0.2 million has been derecognised in the 2011/12 accounts.
-The remaining balance of the expenditure (£6.0 million) has been treated as a revaluation loss, which has been taken to the HRA Income and Expenditure Statement in 2011/12.
+In 2012/13 the Council incurred expenditure of £7.0 million on its dwelling stock which related to the replacement of existing components of buildings in order to maintain the stock at the decent home standard prescribed by the Government.
+Under the IFRS Code of Practice the original cost of the components at £0.5 million has been derecognised in the 2012/13 accounts.
+The remaining balance of the expenditure (£6.5 million) has been treated as a revaluation loss, which has been taken to the HRA Income and Expenditure Statement in 2012/13 and has been transferred to the Capital Adjustment Account in the Movement in Reserves Statement, in accordance with statutory regulations.